yeastr-org/yeastr/README.md

 You can't make bread/pizza without it.

-This is a python only library (currently no deps at all)
+This is a python only library (virtually no deps at all)

 You need python>=3.12 to fully generate this library using this library,